fbpx

 Landlords: Terminating a Tenancy

 If you’re a landlord in Ireland, you’ll be aware that there are numerous laws and regulations in place to protect both the tenant and the landlord.
 There has been a lot of discussion in recent times about rising rents and rent control across the country.
-Due to the lack of houses available on the market, pressure has increased on the rental market.
+Due to the lack of houses available, pressure has increased on the rental market.
 As a landlord, you are responsible for treating your tenant fairly.
-From time to time you may need to end a tenancy for one reason or another.
+Sometimes, you may need to end a tenancy for one reason or another.
 So what are the correct procedures for terminating a tenancy agreement?landlord insurance blog keys

 Reasons for Terminating a Tenancy